mjhucla/Google_Refexp_toolbox/README.md

 ### Manual downloading and setup (proficient users of MS COCO only)

-If you have already played with MS COCO and do not want to have two copies of them, you can choose to create a symbolic link from external to your COCO
+If you have already played with MS COCO and do not want to have two copies of them, you can choose to create a symbolic link from external to your COCO toolkit.
+E.g.:
-toolkit.
-E.g.

   ```
   cd $YOUR_PATH_TO_THIS_TOOLBOX